ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 #### __3.3   Software Interfaces__

 BudgetMaster will use the Material Design library (XML/Java) that is provided through Android Studio for Android devices with version 5.0 and higher.
 The database will be implemented using SQLite.
+Refer to Section 1.5 for links.

 #### __3.4   Communications Interfaces__